The Fender 400-PS FAQ

 Yet, all he had to do was clean up the mess, replace any smoked components, broken tubes, etc... and the 400 was back up and running.
 Then, Ed would send it back for the next round of amp torture that UL would put the 400 through.

-I got my 400-PS for dirt because the so called amp tech at the store said the transformers was blown.
-I replaced the fried parts, installed a fresh set of tubes in it, and it fired right up without a problem.
+I got my 400-PS for dirt because the so called amp tech at the store said the transformers were blown.
+I replaced the fried parts, installed a fresh set of tubes, and it fired right up without a problem.

 I have yet to find a 400-PS on my bench with an actual blown tranny.